-- sell tangible personal property, products transferred electronically, or services for storage, use, or consumption in the state; in either the previous calendar year or the current calendar year, that result in gross revenues of more than \$100,000; - 2. have or use an office, distribution house, sales house, warehouse, service enterprise or other place of business;
+- sell tangible personal property, products transferred electronically, or services for storage, use, or consumption in the state; in either the previous calendar year or the current calendar year, that result in either: - a. gross revenues of more than \$100,000; or - b.
+200 or more separate transactions.

-- 3. maintain a stock of goods in Utah; - regularly solicit orders (whether or not those orders are accepted in Utah), unless the activity in Utah is only advertising or solicitation by direct mail, email, the Internet, telephone or similar means; - 5. regularly deliver property in Utah other than by common carrier or U.S. mail; or - 6. regularly engage in any activity related to the leasing or servicing of property located in Utah.
+- 2. have or use an office, distribution house, sales house, warehouse, service enterprise or other place of business; - 3. maintain a stock of goods in Utah; - regularly solicit orders (whether or not those orders are accepted in Utah), unless the activity in Utah is only advertising or solicitation by direct mail, email, the Internet, telephone or similar means; - 5. regularly deliver property in Utah other than by common carrier or U.S. mail; or - 6. regularly engage in any activity related to the leasing or servicing of property located in Utah.